sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ## Internal commands

 ### Container start/stop/wait:
    The container start/stop/wait replace the corresponding docker commands.
 The logic is explained in the flow chart below.
+The waiting for docker-id will timeout, in case of local image, after N seconds.
+In case of kubernetes mode, it will wait for ever, as the image deployment depends on many external factors.

    ![](https://github.com/renukamanavalan/SONiC/blob/kube_systemd/doc/kubernetes/container_start_stop_wait.png)